-- (a) Assured Shares in Profits: Every co-parcener is assured of an equal share in the profits irrespective of his participation in the running of the business.
-This safeguards the interest of the minor, sick and physically and mentally challenged co-parceners. - (b) Quick Decision: The Karta enjoys full freedom in managing the business.
+- (a) Assured Shares in Profits: Every coparcener is assured of an equal share in the profits irrespective of his participation in the running of the business.
+This safeguards the interest of minor, sick, physically and mentally challenged coparceners. - (b) Quick Decision: The Karta enjoys full freedom in managing the business.
 It enables him to take quick decisions without any interference. - (c) Sharing of Knowledge and Experience: A JHF business provides opportunity for the young members of the family to get the benefits of knowledge and experience of the elder members.
-It also helps in inculcating virtues like discipline, self-sacrifice, tolerance etc. - (d) Limited Liability of Members: The liability of the co-parceners except the Karta is limited to the extent of their share in the business.
+It also helps in inculcating virtues like discipline, self-sacrifice, tolerance etc. - (d) Limited Liability of Members: The liability of the coparceners except the Karta is limited to the extent of his share in the business.
 This enables the members to run the business freely just by following the instructions or direction of the Karta. - (e) Unlimited Liability of the Karta: Because of the unlimited liability of the Karta, his personal properties are at stake in case the business fails to pay the creditors.
-This clause of JHF business enables the Karta to manage business most carefully and efficiently. - (f) Continued Existence: The death or insolvency of any member does not affect the continuity of the business.
-So it can continue for a long period of time.
+This clause of JHF business makes the Karta has to manage business most carefully and efficiently.

-(g) Tax Benefits: HUF is regarded as an independent assessee for tax purposes.
-The share of co-parceners is not to be included in their individual income for tax purposes.
+- (f) Continued Existence: The death or insolvency of any member does not affect the continuity of the business.
+So it can continue for a long period of time. - Tax Benefits: HUF is regarded as an independent assessee for tax purposes.
+The share of coparceners is not to be included in their individual income for tax purposes.

-After knowing the merits let us see the limitations of Joint Hindu Family as form of business organisation.
+After knowing the merits let us see the limitations of Joint Hindu Family form of business organisation.